butterstick-fpga/butterstick-hardware/README.md

 ## Licence

- * Hardware in this repository is licenced under CERN OHL v1.2
+ * Hardware in this repository is licensed under CERN OHL v1.2

+ ## Open Source Hardware
+This board is an OSHWA approved design: [AU000016](https://certification.oshwa.org/au000016.html)